scalabrindario/sustainable-finance-H2/README.md

 Overall, we can observe that over the years the distribution slightly shifts towards right, which means that companies are becoming more sustainable under the environmental point of view.

 ## Exercise 2
-#### In Question 5 of [Homework 1](https://github.com/scalabrindario/sustainable-finance-H1), you calculated effcient portfolios with various target returns.
+#### In Question 5 of [Homework 1](https://github.com/scalabrindario/sustainable-finance-H1), you calculated efficient portfolios with various target returns.
 Take these portfolios, calculate and report the weighted-average E score of these portfolios.
 Comment on the E score of the portfolios.
 Which firms are driving the E score down?
 Plot the volatility of E score of the various portfolios

 In this question, we took the three optimal portfolios we calculated in Question #5 of [Homework 1](https://github.com/scalabrindario/sustainable-finance-H1) from our random sample of 50 firms with the target return of 2%, 4%, and 5.8%.
 Next, we calculated the relative weighted-average environmental score taking the average score of each firm until now and plotted in the figure below.